 The Yamaha DBR10 is the more budget-friendly version of the Yamaha DBX range of speakers.
-At a much lower price, it still provides performers with a well-rounded speaker that is very loud.
+At a much lower price, it’s still a well-rounded speaker making it one of the best 10 inch powered speakers currently available.
 Let’s see what the DBR10 has to offer.

 There is a lot to dissect when it comes to the DBR10 Yamaha has crafted an interesting speaker.
 Let’s dive into the details.

 Above all else, the first thing to check is how the speaker sounds.
 This is where I’m a little torn with the DBR10.
 In certain instances it is amazing but in others, it is lacking.

 The mids and highs are well defined and sound warm.
 No harshness in the top end.
 This makes them an excellent choice as stage monitors.
 This greater emphasis on the mid and highs also translates well for vocals.

 Where it isn’t as great is the low-end.
 Don’t get me wrong, these speakers are loud.
 For a 10-inch speaker, they pack a punch.
 But compared to other speakers I didn’t feel the depth in the low-end.

 As a DJ the low-end is one of the most critical components I look for so it was a little disappointing.
 Adding a subwoofer will remedy this situation but it is an added expense.